Tintoretto: Personality

 Tintoretto scarcely ever travelled away from Venice.
 His early biographers write of his intelligence and fierce ambition; according to Carlo Ridolfi, "he was always thinking of ways to make himself known as the most daring painter in the world."

 He loved all the arts and as a youth played the lute and various instruments, some of them of his own invention, and designed theatrical costumes and properties.
 He was well versed in mechanics and mechanical devices also.

-While being a very agreeable companion, for the sake of his work he lived in a mostly retired fashion; even when not painting he habitually stayed in his working room surrounded by casts.
-Here he hardly admitted anyone, even intimate friends, and he kept his work methods secret, shared only with his assistants.
+He lived in a mostly retired fashion.
+Even when not painting, he habitually stayed in his working room surrounded by casts.
+Here, he hardly admitted anyone, even close friends, and he kept his work methods secret, shared only with his assistants.
 He was full of pleasant witty sayings, whether to great personages or to others, but he himself seldom smiled.

 Tintoretto maintained friendships with many writers and publishers, including Pietro Aretino, who became an important early patron.